Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Thame

-From Thame, we will begin trekking in the northern direction.
-We will pass by barren and dry landscapes along the way.
+As we gain altitude, we will pass by barren and dry landscapes along the way.
 En route, we will also pass by rocky peaks, traditional stone houses, stupas, chortens, and mani walls.
-The trail goes along the Bhote Koshi and past highland green pastures.
-You can see yaks grazing leisurely on the pastures.
-Right before you reach Lungden, you will pass by the Marlung, a larger village in Thame Valley.
-The trail begins to get gentler as you get closer to Lungden.
-We will rest at a lodge in Lungden for the night.
+We can see yaks grazing leisurely on the pastures.
+Right before we reach Lungden, we will pass by the Marlung, a larger village in Thame Valley.
+The trail becomes gentler as we approach Lungden.
+We will spend the night at a lodge in Lungden.

 Trek Time: